sampsyo/cs6120/content/blog/2019-10-23-divergence-optimizations/index.md

 ## Conclusion

 We implemented divergence analysis and optimizations based on that analysis.
 We focused on swapping expensive vector instructions for cheaper scalar instructions when the vector instruction did redundant work.
-We quantify our optimization by comparing the number of ALU Ops executed by the un-optimized baseline and optimized version.
-Our results show an overall reduction in ALU Ops.
+We quantify our optimization by comparing the number of ALU ops executed by the un-optimized baseline and optimized version.
+Our results show an overall reduction in ALU ops.